Airport-Data.com

 • EKVL Airport - Arrows pointing to the displaced threshold of Runway 28 at the closed Vaerloese Air Base in Denmark. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen

-• EKVL Airport - Hunting Percival P66 Pembroke C54 of West German Navy seen on final approach to Runway 28 at Vaerloese Air Base in Denmark in 1971.
-Military aircraft from foreign NATO countries were frequent visitors at Vaerloese AB. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen
+• EKVL Airport - Douglas C-54 of US Marines seen on final approach to Runway 28 at Vaerloese Air Base in Denmark in 1970.
+The plane had a red marking on the vertical stabilizer and the oval cabin windows were painted square. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen